 be smart: hide your camera/phone/ipad on the street (everybody uses them in the hostels)

 do not accept foods or drinks from strangers (!!!)

 stick with other backpackers at nights; do not go out if you are by yourself.
 This also is a good reason to socialize and make friends in the hostels and not get lost in your brain

 Even though the Colombians seem to be happy to have left behind the bloody cocaine cartel times with the death of Pablo Escobar, drugs still have a big presence.
-I have come across street drug sellers during most of my trip.
-You see a lot of policemen on the streets (who look like they just got out of high school) who stop people to make them turn their bags and pockets inside out in almost every corner.
-While traveling, it is usual that your bus or car is stopped every few minutes at a check point.
-I heard this action usually didn’t target female tourists (and luckily I was in this category), but some guys I came across told me they had been searched almost as often as their Colombian peers.
+I have come across drug dealers on the streets during most of my trip.
+You see a lot of cops around (who look like they just got out of high school) who stop people to make them turn their bags and pockets inside out in almost every corner.
+I heard this action usually didn’t target female tourists (and luckily I was in this category), but heard from some male backpackers that they had been searched almost as often as their Colombian peers.
+While traveling, it is usual that your bus or car would be stopped every few minutes at a check point.